 If you think that you will making multiple trips to the Walt Disney World Resort and are looking for additional options, then an annual pass could be the way to go.
 Disney offers a variety of different passes at various price points so there should be an option that fits both your needs and your budget.

-As of September 2021, Disney changed how they offer annual passes.
-There is only one option for non-Florida residents and the four annual pass options are outlined below:
+As of winter 2022, there is only one option for non-Florida residents and the four annual pass options are outlined below:

 To learn more about Walt Disney World and the other Orlando area theme park annual passes, please visit our recent article titled: What is the Cost of an Orlando Theme Park Annual Pass?
 (Disney, Universal and SeaWorld) .
 This article will outline the benefits for each annual pass and gives our thoughts as to if the cost of annual pass is worth the money.

 Just up Intestate 4 from Walt Disney World is the Universal Orlando Resort which is one of the fastest growing theme parks in the world.
 As of 2022 Universal Orlando includes two major theme parks, a water theme park, a dining / entertainment district and approximately 9,000 hotel rooms.

 Like we did for Disney, our to focus will be on the cost of admission to the two major theme parks and the water theme park which is the primary reason vacationers come to visit Universal.
 These three parks are as follows: